 4. Focus on the Basics, Consistently.

 The basics may be boring, but they're proven to work.
 It really is as simple as lifting weights several times per week, walking a lot, and keeping portions/calories under control.
 You don't need crazy detox diets, insane HIIT programs, hours of cardio, or flashy diet products.
 What most people lack is follow-through.
 Nail the basics, then do it again and again, for your entire life.
 It's not as exciting as your friend's new diet, but it will work so much better longterm.
 Without wrecking your metabolic health in the process.

 If you're desperately searching for answers on how to lose unwanted weight and live in a lean, strong body, I can certainly say that I've been there.
 I spent years yo-yoing in my weight and trying all the wrong things for a quick fix.
 The principles above will get you where you want to be, when done effectively + with support.
-For information on my 1-on-1 fitness/health coaching, click HERE.
+For information on my unique and effective Mountain Metabolic Method, click HERE.
 I hope this has been a helpful read!